Hiring a Pensacola Investigator

-You can fax the agreement back to us at our toll free fax number (877) 761-8264, you can scan and email it to us or you can send it in the mail to our office.
-We can accept Visa, MasterCard, American Express and Discover credit cards via fax or over the phone.
+You can fax the agreement back to us or you can scan and email it to us or you can send it in the mail to our office.
+We can accept Checks, PayPal, Visa, MasterCard, American Express and Discover credit cards via fax or over the phone.

 Are there times when it is beneficial to have more than one investigator working on a case?

 Absolutely.
 Surveillance, especially while following someone in a car or in a suspicious neighborhood, can be difficult.
 If you have a critical event that must be documented leaving little to chance, then assigning a second private investigator during limited periods would be a very smart decision on your part.
 A second investigator can be provided at a substantially discounted hourly rate.

 What if another party contacts your firm and questions you as to whether or not you are working for me?